Office of the Cherokee County Attorney · Columbus, Kansas (620) 304-3020 ext. 6 · info@cherokeecountyattorney.com

 How can I find out the status of a case?

-Case status information is available through the Kansas District Court records system.
-If you are a victim or witness in a case being prosecuted by our office, you may also contact us for updates.
+Some district-court information is available through Kansas court-record systems, but access can be limited for juvenile, child-in-need-of-care, sealed, expunged, protected, or otherwise confidential matters.
+If you are a victim or witness in a case prosecuted by our office, you may contact us for information we are permitted to provide.

 What is diversion?
 Am I eligible?